abhinav744/langchain-chat-with-your-data/README.md

-🤖 LangChain – Chat With Your Data
+# 🤖 LangChain – Chat With Your Data
-This project leverages LangChain, OpenAI, and vector databases (like FAISS, Pinecone, or Chroma) to allow natural language querying over your own documents and data.
+This project leverages LangChain, OpenAI, and vector databases (like Chroma) to allow natural language querying over your own documents and data.
 It's a foundational implementation of building an AI chatbot that understands your data.

-🚀 Features
+## 🚀 Features
 💬 Chat with PDF, TXT, or CSV files using natural language

 🧠 Uses LangChain to manage LLM-driven pipelines

-🗃️ Supports FAISS / ChromaDB vector storage
+🗃️ Supports ChromaDB vector storage

 🔗 Integrated with OpenAI’s GPT models